Christian Davies: Dragoon

-Once discharged, she promptly re-enlisted, this time in 2nd Royal North British Dragoons (known at the time [and later] as the Scots Greys) in 1697.
+Once discharged, she promptly enlisted with the Scottish Army, this time in 2nd Royal North British Dragoons (known at the time [and later] as the Scots Greys) in 1697.
 As a dragoon, she took part in the fighting until the Peace of Ryswick.
 Demobilised at the end of the war, she had yet to find her husband.
 Still looking for him, she would eventually re-enlist with the Scots Greys when the War of the Spanish Succession began in 1701.

 Somehow, she managed to conceal the fact that she was a woman.
 As Marian Broderick noted, "Amazingly, she managed to do this without being discovered: she ate with them, drank with them, slept with them, played cards with them, even urinated alongside them by using what she describes as a 'silver tube with leather straps'.
 No one was ever the wiser."
 She was so successful at passing herself off as a man that a prostitute claimed she was the father of her child.
 Rather than give proof that this was impossible, Cavanagh paid child support to the woman.

 During her time as a dragoon, Cavanagh grew to enjoy the life of a soldier.
 She particularly seemed to enjoy the marauding and looting that followed in the wake of battles.
 For a woman who had been successful in business, she was alleged to be just as successful a marauder.

 Fighting with the Scots Greys, she was wounded at the Battle of Schellenberg.
 Not willing to be sidelined by the musket ball that remained in her upper thigh, she was with the regiment at the Battle of Blenheim.
 After the battle, she was assigned to guard French prisoners.
 There she found, after 13 years of searching, her husband.
 Richard Welsh was then a private in the 1st Regiment of Foot.
 According to some accounts, she recognized him while he was trying to pick up a Dutch woman.
 Welch claimed he had sent her numerous letters, none of which ever reached her.
 Having found her husband with another woman, she refused to go back to him, preferring to remain a dragoon in the Scots Greys.

 Despite her anger at having found her husband cheating, the two remained somewhat close.
 The pair agreed to not reveal her identity, instead pretending to be brothers.
 The deception worked, with no one in the regiment suspecting her of being a woman, even though she was known as the "pretty dragoon".

 Welch's life as trooper continued until 1706 and the Battle of Ramillies.
 There she was again wounded, this time fracturing her skull.
 When the regimental surgeon treated her, he discovered that Christian Welsh was in fact a woman.
-The news of the discovery soon spread through the British cavalry brigade.
+The news of the discovery soon spread through the Scottish cavalry brigade.
 Eventually Lord John Hay, the Scots Greys brigade commander, intervened, having Cavanagh's husband brought from the 1st Regiment of Foot.
 After hearing the whole story from Cavanagh, he ordered that her pay be continued while she remained under the care of the army.